cmcqueen/aes-min/README.md

 Testing
 -------

-This has had minimal testing, by inspection of encryption/decryption of a few of the test vectors.
+This has had minimal testing, by inspection of encryption/decryption of a few of the [test vectors][2].

 License
 -------